100phlecs/100phlecs.github.io/content/blog/2023-09-26-custom-macos-keys.md

 A caveat to these dual-mappings is accidental mix-ups between the underscore and the control.
 When I write too quickly, my intended underscore may register as a Control instead, and therefore trigger an Emacs command (i.e. ctrl+a).

 Sometimes there are inefficiencies that you will accept because the alternatives are too complex to bother with and/or setup.
-This is precisely why I quit using Emacs, too.
+This is precisely why I quit using Emacs.
+As well as NeoVim.
+I've forever cemented myself as a plebeian to the Config Confederation and may no longer participate in the round table of plugins.

+As a trade off, I only have a few conceptual dotfiles to take along with me.
+Emacs keybindings, some key mappings, and that's it.
+Shouldn't take too much to configure a new computer from scratch.

+It's a central question really: _is customization worth the time?_

+My answer: _in small doses._

+You have my answer, and you are entirely welcome to yours.

 [^1]: `Hyper` is a combination of modifier keys on MacOS.
 My Hyper is defined as `Option`, `Command`, and `Shift` pressed at the same time.
 The official `Hyper` definition includes the `Control` key too.
 I forgot why I removed `Control` from the definition.
 Vaguely recall that it was due to some conflict with native MacOS keybindings.